oroksoy/nmos-testing-ts-cdk/README.md

 ## Service discovery

+(Under Contruction.
+We are working through the DNS configs for the containers and the whole enviroment.
+We referred to "local" as the domain name, but will work to change that based on configuration and this readme might not keep pace with the changes at certain times.)

 We have taken advantage of the AWS Service Discovery functionality provided by Route 53.
 Each of the containers have registered themselves in "local" hosted zone under their respective discovery names.

 AMWA NMOS Testing Tool